anfieldeire/crypto_notifications/README.md

 # Summary: Program that connects to Coingecko API to get crypto data and send notifications

 * Input: Text file containing cryptocurrency porfolito data for users with the coin symbol and the amount held.
   * Format: A list of lists.
 Each user is in a list.
-The first part of each list is the user information, the second part is the users portfolio information.
+The first part of each list is the user information, the second part is the users portfolio information. (see the sample file portfolio.txt for more information)
 * The program connects to the coingecko API and retrieves data for each coin specified in each users portfolio
 * Metrics retrieved:
   * Percentage Price Change 24H